blueberrymusic/2D-Animation-and-Interaction/README.md

 **Please don't send me programs for critique!** I just don't have the time to review people's code as a free service.

-The programs were written for Processing 1.2.
-The current version is Processing 2.
+The programs were written for the Java version of Processing 1.2.
+Processing is now up to version 2, and there's a Javascript version as well.
+This course only addresses the Java version, using code developed in Processing's own coding environment.
 I believe that the programs all run, but some may not, or there may be compaitbility or performance issues.
+If you prefer the Javascript environment,
+I think that most of these programs can be ported over to Javascript in a more or less direct way.

 ## I am not actively supporting these programs